 There are many slang words for Spice.
 "K2" is one of the most common.
-You might also hear “fake weed,” “Yucatan Fire," "Skunk," and "Moon Rocks.”
+It is also called "fake weed," "Bliss," "Black Mamba," "Bombay Blue," "Genie," "Zohai," "Yucatan Fire," "Skunk," and "Moon Rocks".

 People who abused Spice and were taken to Poison Control Centers report symptoms like a fast heart rate, vomiting, agitation, confusion, and hallucinations.
 Spice can also raise blood pressure and cause less blood to flow to the heart.
 In a few cases, it has been associated with heart attacks.
 People who use Spice a lot may experience withdrawal and addiction symptoms.

 We still do not know all the ways Spice may affect a person’s health or how toxic it may be, but it is possible that there may be harmful heavy metal residues in Spice mixtures.
 We’ll have to study the drug more to find out.